Skip to content ↓

 Co-Curricular

-The Classics Department runs a variety of trips including overnight stays for GCSE Latin students to sites in Roman Britain.
+The Classics Department runs a variety of trips including overnight stays for GCSE Latin pupils to sites in Roman Britain.
 In lower years, we regularly run visits to sites such as Bath, Fishbourne and Butser Ancient Farm.

 Beyond the Course

-A Level Latin
+A Level

 Explore more of our school